 ALL operators in the MySQL query are used to extract all tuples or records of the select statement.
-ALL keyword is also used to make a comparison of a value with each and every data in another set of output from a subquery.
+ALL keyword is also used to compare a value with every data in another set of output from a subquery.

 - The ALL operator outputs true if and only if the complete subqueries will satisfy the condition.
-ALL operator is headed by a comparison operator and will output true if all of the values of the subquery will fulfill the condition.
+A comparison operator heads ALL operators and will output true if all subquery values fulfill the condition.

-- ALL is always used in combination with select, where, having clause of the MySQL.
+- The keyword “ALL” is used in combination with the “SELECT,” “WHERE,” and “HAVING” clauses of MySQL.

 - ALL is used to select all records or rows of a select query.
-It compares the value of every value in a list or results from a query.
-For example, ALL means either greater than every value, means greater than the maximum value, less than every value or equal to ever value.
+It compares every value in a list or results from a query.
+For example, ALL means greater than every value, greater than the maximum value, less than every value, or equal to every value.
 Suppose ALL >(1, 2, 3) means greater than 3, ALL < (1,2,3) means less than 1.

 Parameters of MySQL ALL

 Below are the parameters and their description of MySQL ALL: